UNC-Knight-Lab/MotifFold/README.md

 That's it!

 ## How to use
 This tool can be run as a Python function or from the command line terminal.
-The tools will prompt for user input.
-Sample data is included for both parts of this script.
+Sample data is provided in the correct file layout and format and must be ending in "_library.xlsx".
+The code will read in sequences from this file and then prompt for user input, including the number of boostrapping iterations and motif length.
+Unknown sequences to be predicted on can be provided in a separate file ending in "_unknown.xlsx".
+Output items from this script include a table with statistics on predictions and goodness-of-fit visualized as box plots.

-### Sequence quantification
+For more information on this tool, we invite you to reference the following publication:

 ### To run from terminal: